shubhamkakirde99/slash-phase5/README.md

 For Windows
 python main.py
 ```
-5. To run streamlit application.
-First go up one directory level using ```cd ..``` and use the following command:
+5. While the above is running, go to new terminal and run streamlit application.
+Firstly go up one directory level using ```cd ..``` and use the following command:
 ```
 For Mac
 python3 -m streamlit run slash_user_interface.py